ZhangHangTao/BadRobot/README.md

 ```
 #### Available Attack Methods

 To select an attack method, use the `--attack_method` argument.
-You can choose from the following attack methods as described in our paper:
+You can choose from the following attack methods:

 - `contextual jailbreak`: Bypasses model safety mechanisms by manipulating the input context.
 - `safety misalignment`: Exploits misalignment between the model’s responses and safety guidelines.